-You have already read Antoine de St-Exupéry but you are not ready yet for Montesquieu or Voltaire ?
+Have you already read Antoine de St-Exupéry but are not ready yet for Montesquieu or Voltaire ?

 For intermediate French learners, picking the right French language book can be a bit daunting.
 Choosing intermediate level books that not only improve your French level but also make you feel accomplished for what you’ve already achieved is not easy.

 Even if you’ve reached a level where reading a novel is no longer difficult, it’s important to remember that you’ll never stop learning.
-I recommend that you have a pen or pencil on hand to mark words and/or phrases that are unfamiliar.
-You should also keep a dictionary for when you need to look up the words.
+Here are a few tips to help you during your learning process :

 I have listed below a few books that should help you go a bit further with your learning process !